-To the Board of Directors Pathways in Education - Louisiana, Inc. and the Louisiana Legislative Auditor:
+Board of Directors of Laureate Academy and the Louisiana Legislative Auditor:

 We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period July 1, 2021 through June 30, 2022.
-Pathways in Education - Louisiana, Inc.'s management is responsible for those C/C areas identified in the SAUPs.
+Laureate Academy's management is responsible for those C/C areas identified in the SAUPs.

-Pathways in Education - Louisiana, Inc. has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose of the engagement, which is to perform specified procedures on the C/C areas identified in LLA's SAUPs for the fiscal period July 1, 2021 through June 30, 2022.
+Laureate Academy has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose of the engagement, which is to perform specified procedures on the C/C areas identified in LLA's SAUPs for the fiscal period July 1, 2021 through June 30, 2022.
 Additionally, LLA has agreed to and acknowledged that the procedures performed are appropriate for its purposes.
 This report may not be suitable for any other purpose.
 The procedures performed may not address all the items of interest to a user of this report and may not meet the needs of all users of this report and, as such, users are responsible for determining whether the procedures performed are appropriate for their purposes.